 Students develop a critical awareness of the connections between language, culture, and society, and their relation to differences in the forms of power and opportunity that are available to people in an ever-globalising world, depending on the language – or kind of language – they use.

 Graduates from this program will be equipped to address a range of real world issues in language and communication.
 They will explore areas as diverse as public relations in business, broadening literacy in multilingual education, avoiding cultural misunderstandings in community engagement, navigating legal language, interpreting news discourse, and improving doctor/patient communication in health settings.

-The program’s advanced units of study provide students with opportunities to gain experience and skills in professional practice relating to applications of crosscultural and linguistic knowledge and skills.
-They will also pursue more academically focused research as a foundation for higher degree research.
+The program’s capstone unit of study provides students with opportunities to gain experience and skills in professional practice relating to applications of crosscultural and linguistic knowledge and skills.
+There is also an option to pursue more academically focused research as a foundation for higher degree research

 Please refer to the course resolutions in this handbook for information on the specific admission requirements for different award courses.

 Candidates for the Master of Applied Linguistics must complete 96 credit points including: